damouse/asyncio-gauntlet/README.md

 You do not need to use any other parts of the `asyncio` module to complete this challenge.
 The solutions to these tasks can be implemented in a few lines apiece.

+Do not modify the client in any task, but do read it over and try to understand it-- the code there will be helpful in solving some of these tasks.

 ### Task 1: Chatroom

 You can connect more than one client to the echoserver at once, but each client will only hear back their own echo.
 Convert the echo server to a chatroom, so two seperate terminals connected as clients can send messages back and forth.
 When you connect two clients to a single server and type into one of the clients, you should see your message in the other client.

-Do not modify the client.

 ### Task 2: Timestamps